GilsonLabUCSD/pAPRika/docs/workflow.rst

         force_constant = 5.0,
     )

-**(2) Changing Restraints**
+**(2) Varying Restraints**

-As the name suggests, these restraints change during the APR process and can pull the guest molecule out of the host.
-However, you can also use these to restraint conformations on the host and/or guest molecule.
-Unlike static restraints, these restraints do affect the free-energy.

-To generate changing restraints, we use the ``DAT_restraint`` class.
-The code below shows a changing restraints ``r`` that starts from 6.0 Å to 24 Å in the *pull* phase and stays restrained at 24 Å during the *release* phase.
+As the name suggests, these restraints change during the APR process.
+During the attach and release phases, the force constants of these restraints changes.
+In the pull phase, `varying restraints` can have their equilibrium targets change, and this can be used as the restraint to pull the guest molecule out of the host molecule.
+To generate `varying restraints`, we use the ``DAT_restraint`` class.
+The code below shows a restraints `r` that starts from 6.0 Å to 24 Å in the *pull* phase and stays restrained at 24 Å during the *release* phase.

 .. code :: python